-11. LEAVE OF ABSENCE
+10. DEFERRAL OF ENTRY AND LEAVE OF ABSENCE

-Any student who for good reason wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence to the Campus Academic Board Sub-Committee on Student Matters, through the Dean, stating the reason for the application.

-- The length of such leave of absence, if granted, will be subject to approval by the Academic Board of the Campus concerned, but will not exceed one academic year in the first instance terminating at the end of the academic year for which the application is approved. - Leave of absence will not be granted for more than two consecutive academic years. - Applications for leave of absence for a semester shall be submitted by the end of the third week of the relevant semester. - Applications for leave of absence for the academic year shall be submitted by the end of the third week of Semester 1.
+- A candidate who does not wish to commence studies during the year he/she was offered a place in the Faculty may apply for deferral of entry through the Admissions Section of the Registry. - (ii) A student who, for good reason, wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence to the Campus Academic Board Sub-Committee on Student Matters, through the Dean, stating the reason for the application. - (iii) The length of such leave of absence, if granted, will be subject to approval by the Academic Board of the Campus concerned, but will not exceed one academic year in the first instance terminating at the end of the academic year for which the application is approved. - (iv) Leave of absence will not be granted for more than two consecutive academic years. - (v) Applications for leave of absence for a semester shall be submitted by the end of the third week of the relevant semester. - (vi) Applications for leave of absence for the academic year shall be submitted by the end of the third week of Semester 1.